7 Deploying Data Science Projects

 2. Specify exact versions: Use pandas==1.5.3 rather than pandas>=1.5.0

-3. Minimize dependencies: Include only what you need to reduce deployment size
+3. Minimise dependencies: Include only what you need to reduce deployment size

 4. Test in a clean environment: Verify your environment files are complete

-2. Set up proper authentication: Restrict access to sensitive applications
+2. Set up proper authentication: Restrict access to sensitive applications.
+Don’t leave --allow-unauthenticated endpoints, default passwords, or debug=True enabled in anything publicly reachable.

-1. Optimize data loading: Load data efficiently or use databases for large datasets
+1. Optimise data loading: Load data efficiently or use databases for large datasets

 2. Implement caching: Cache results of expensive computations

-3. Monitor resource usage: Keep track of memory and CPU utilization
+3. Monitor resource usage: Keep track of memory and CPU utilisation

 4. Implement pagination: For large datasets, display data in manageable chunks